restfulhead/blog/_posts/Programming/2019-12-30-lessons-learned-serverless-web-applications-part-1.md

 ## The API implementation - Function as a service (FaaS)

 FaaS makes it really easy to develop and execute business logic.
 All you have to do is write your code and deploy it to your cloud provider.
 The cloud provider is then responsible to execute the functions in a secure, fault tolerant and scalable environment.
-This is pretty awesome, because you no longer need to maintain servers, scaling happens automatically and you pay only for what you use (per request).
+This is pretty awesome, because you no longer need to maintain servers, scaling happens automatically, and you pay only for what you use (per request).
 Functions are triggered based on events.
 This could be an http event for API calls, a database event for record updates, an IOT event, etc.

 Cloud providers typically run your code inside containers under the hood.
 In order to allow for automatic and horizontal scaling, the provider will start and terminate containers on demand.
 So, there is no guarantee that the same container is used during the next function invocation.
 You need to consider this when architecting your application.

 ### Cold starts
 When a new container is created, your function is started from scratch (cold start).
 This means that all global state is empty.
 You may want to consider this when selecting languages and frameworks.
-For example a traditional Java / Spring Framework based application will take a long time to initialize.
+For example, a traditional Java / Spring Framework based application will take a long time to initialize.
 Long startup times don't play well in a FaaS environment.
-If your function initialization takes a long time, your users will experience an unpleasant latency or you have to do workarounds such as regular warmup calls.
+If your function initialization takes a long time, your users will experience an unpleasant latency, or you have to do workarounds such as regular warmup calls.

 ### State (or the lack of)
 Your functions should be stateless as much as possible, because you cannot rely on global state or the file system.
 Where traditional applications often use global variables, memory or the file system, with FaaS the goal is to isolated state, i.e. move it elsewhere.
 Here are a few practical examples.